 Bugfender is a remote logger and crash reporter.
 However, some of our customers are already working with some other tools such as Fabric/Crashlytics.
 Bugfender is compatible with all of them.

-Bugfender works great in both iOS and Android, enabling developers to find out crash and non-crashing events and what happened in their applications before that.
+Bugfender works great in both iOS and Android and also supports web, enabling developers to find out crash and non-crashing events and what happened in their applications before that.

 How Does It Work?